jbshimBD/PAAS-TA-CONTAINER-SERVICE-CFCR-RELEASE/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

+## <a name='UsagePaasta'></a>Usage for PaaS-TA Container Service

+This is a customized kubo-release version for PaaS-TA Container Service Project based on kubo-release ver 0.34.0.
+For applying release to PaaS-TA Container Service, please create release by apply the version and syncronize with that service configuration.

+`bosh create-release --force --tarball ./releases/kubo-release-0.34.1.tgz --name kubo --version 0.34.1`

 ##  <a name='Prerequisites'></a>Prerequisites

 - A BOSH Director configured with UAA, Credhub, and [BOSH DNS runtime config](https://raw.githubusercontent.com/cloudfoundry/bosh-deployment/master/runtime-configs/dns.yml).
 We recommend using [BOSH Bootloader](https://github.com/cloudfoundry/bosh-bootloader) for this.
 - [Latest kubo-deployment tarball](https://github.com/cloudfoundry-incubator/kubo-deployment/releases/latest)
 - Accessing the master: